himanshusuneja/Udaicity-Data-Analyst-Nanodegree/README.md

 ### Investigate a Dataset

 Posed a question about a dataset, then used NumPy and Pandas to answer that question based on the data and created a report to share the results.
-SKills used - Python, Numpy, Pandas, Matplotib
+Skills used - Python, Numpy, Pandas, Matplotib

 ### Test a Perceptual Phenomenon